 Daisetsuzan National Park

-If you’re traveling by car, you can drive directly to Daisetsuzan National Park.
+If you’re renting a car, you can drive directly to Daisetsuzan National Park.
 If not, you can take a bus or train to the city of Asahikawa and from there take a bus to the national park.
 You can either spend 2 nights in the national park or 2 nights in Asahikawa and visit the park from there, or alternate with 1 night in each location.
 As the park is quite large, there are several hiking trails available.
 You can find more information here.
 I took advantage of the coincidence of my birthday in Hokkaido to treat myself to a hike up the highest mountain on the island: Asahidake.
 Lakes, forests, and hot steam rising from the ground.
 It was incredible.

 If you decide to visit Asahikawa, you can’t miss the Asahikawa Ramen Village and the Otokoyama Sake Brewery museum.
 In one, you can enjoy one of Japan’s most famous dishes, and in the other, its quintessential drink.